Royal Imagery in Medieval Georgia |

 Page 3

-The im- ages produced show the ultimate aspirations of each ruler as well as reveal the im- mediate concerns and developments to which the rulers ' images had to adapt .
-The monumental art could be directly related to specific times and ...
+... ruler as well as reveal the im- mediate concerns and developments to which the rulers ' images had to adapt .
+The monumental art could be directly related to specific times and therefore had to ad- dress the specific concerns of those ...

-The im- ages produced show the ultimate aspirations of each ruler as well as reveal the im- mediate concerns and developments to which the rulers ' images had to adapt .
-The monumental art could be directly related to specific times and ...
+... ruler as well as reveal the im- mediate concerns and developments to which the rulers ' images had to adapt .
+The monumental art could be directly related to specific times and therefore had to ad- dress the specific concerns of those ...

 Other editions - View all